frankymz/ArticleQuery/README.md

 # articlequery
-Query articles.
-Flask and React.js.
+Flask authoriztion is in application.py and the rest is mostly the client side.
+The screenshots below show the AWS developments.

 ## Elastic Beanstalk server